bjsmith/ai-safety-gridworlds/README.md

 * Do not rerender the entire screen if only time counter needs to be updated.
 This reduces screen flicker.

+# Other related resources

+* For other interesting Gridworlds environments contributions, take a look at https://github.com/side-grids/ai-safety-gridworlds/tree/master/ai_safety_gridworlds/environments

 # AI safety gridworlds

 This is a suite of reinforcement learning environments illustrating various